alexa-samples/skill-sample-nodejs-audio-player/README.md

 ```

 In response to AudioPlayer directives, you receive **AudioPlayer Requests**.
-You can learn more about the [AudioPlayer Interface here](https://drive.corp.amazon.com/view/DevComm/ask-docs/custom-audioplayer-interface-reference.html). (**TODO Change hyperlink**)
+You can learn more about the [AudioPlayer Interface](https://drive.corp.amazon.com/view/DevComm/ask-docs/custom-audioplayer-interface-reference.html) here.

 ## Audio Assets